 Yes, wearing a mask in public is mandatory for all in Sri Lanka including tourists.
-Masks can be removed at restaurants and beaches.
-If travelling in a private vehicle in a small group (eg a family) when you don’t need to wear a mask in the vehicle but do once outside.
+Masks can be removed at restaurants and beaches but fines are dished out for not wearing masks.

 Can I eat in local restaurants in Sri Lanka?